-- Employability skills workshops

-- Academic literacy skills workshops

-- · Research skills workshops
+- Academic literacy skills workshops - Research skills workshops

 Performance is monitored by lecturing staff (in the first 6 weeks in particular) and intervention is activated where appropriate by the Learning Support Coordinator.
 In addition, accommodations are made to assessment methods to support students where necessary.